the-lords-of-the-roombas/laser-tag/report/project3/project3.rst

 The base station counts the number of times each robot has successfully shot another one, and the number of times it has been shot, based on the wireless packets received from the robots.
-The base station will disregard shots between the same shooter and target with less than 5 seconds intermediate time.
+The base station will disregard shots from the same shooter with less than 5 seconds intermediate time.

 Robot System Design
 *******************